Raindancing: Critical reception

-In a review of the 2016 deluxe edition of Raindancing, Helena Adams of the music website Reflections of Darkness commented: "The purpose of Raindancing was clear: to establish Alison Moyet as the pop star across the big pond.
-Raindancing is a continuation of the 80s dance-disco beats that indeed, parades much more production that parlays with the synthetic.
-Raindancing fits the bar of commercial albums back then, the overproduction provides it with a poppy freshness that Alf lacked."
-Josh Lee of Attitude stated: "Big choruses that demand to be sung along to don't come more insistent than "Is This Love?" and "Weak in the Presence of Beauty but their singer wasn't as enthralled by the album as her fans."
+In a review of the 2016 deluxe edition of Raindancing, Helena Adams of Reflections of Darkness commented, "The purpose of Raindancing was clear: to establish Alison Moyet as the pop star across the big pond.
+[It] fits the bar of commercial albums back then, the overproduction provides it with a poppy freshness that Alf lacked."
+Josh Lee of Attitude noted that "big choruses that demand to be sung along to don't come more insistent" than on "Is This Love?" and "Weak in the Presence of Beauty".
 Gay Times writer Darren Howard wrote: "It's not that it's a bad album, it's just not very 'Moyet' in places.
 Having said that, it does contain the almighty 'Is This Love' and the beautiful 'Ordinary Girl' which both show Alison at her best."